 The Bible’s justification for promoting hospitality, on the other hand, doesn’t even have anything to do with helping people!
 Instead, the Bible says you should let people stay in your home because your guests might actually be angels.
 That’s a dumb reason, isn’t it?
 How is it in any way better to provide for angels, who don’t need your help, than to provide for humans, who do?

-In the story of Dinah and Shechem, Jacob’s sons appear to be zealously discouraging rape… except the rape isn’t what they’re concerned about.
+In the story of Dinah and Shechem, Jacob’s sons may appear to be zealously discouraging rape… except the rape isn’t actually what they’re concerned about.
 They just think nobody should ever have sex with Dinah.
 Apparently they want her to stay single for the rest of her life.
 Does Dinah appreciate this?
 The women in the Bible tend to be pretty intent on getting married, so I doubt it.

 God commanded his people not to sacrifice their children to the Canaanite god Molek.
 But not because he cared about the children.1 To God, it was all about him; he thought offering your children to other gods was disrespectful to God.